 We explore these five factors in much greater detail and discuss ways to improve your score in our exhaustive Guide to Credit Scores.
 But it's also important for prospective VA borrowers to know that some demographic and financial information isn't part of the credit score calculation.

 Here's a look at some of the big things that aren't included in your credit score:

 So now you've got an idea of what isn't included in your credit score.
 Now is a great time to see what's actually in your credit report, and maybe even consider paying to see your score or having a lender pull your credit.
 You can get a free copy of your credit report (without having to give your credit card number or pay for monitoring or anything like that) at Annual Credit Report.com.
 You can head to the FICO website and pay $20 to get your score.

 Remember, though, that the score you pay to see as a consumer can and likely will be different from what a lender sees.
 They get scores that come from a formula weighted more toward mortgage-related factors.
-So FICO may show you a 700 score, but a VA lender might only see a 620.
+So FICO may show you a 700 score, but a VA lender might see a score far lower.

 You can talk with a Veterans United loan specialist about loan prequalification and having your credit pulled at 855-870-8845.

 VA disability compensation (pay) is a tax-free benefit paid to Veterans with injuries or illnesses obtained during or made worse by active duty.
 These are the latest VA disability compensation rates for 2022.